huyong0521/weatherserver/README.md

 The application uses the OpenWeatherMap API to retrieve weather data.
 You need to provide the API configuration by modifying the application.conf file or setting the following environment variables:

 - openWeatherMap.apiUrl: The URL of the OpenWeatherMap API.
 - openWeatherMap.apiId: Your API key for accessing the OpenWeatherMap API.
+Note: This can be overrided by "apiKey" environment variable
 - openWeatherMap.apiExclude: Comma-separated values to exclude from the API response (e.g., minutely,hourly,daily).

 ## Testing